A Business Architecture Discipline for Leaders

 You will not leave with a plan.
 You will leave with something more durable: a discipline that makes better plans possible.
 The ability to ask the right questions before building the wrong things.

-Built around the Design4 Framework, this course walks you through four interconnected phases of organizational design:
+Built around the Design4 Framework, this course walks you through four interconnected phases to close the strategy to execution gap.

 Anchor in authentic purpose and understand your stakeholder ecosystem before solving problems.